openEHR/odin/README.md

 	>
 ```

-The above could be converted to a data structure of the form List<String>, or Hash<String>.
-If the latter, the hash keys are 1, 2, 3.
-The contained objects can be of any complexity, including more container objects, e.g. types like Hash <ArrayList <Person>, String>.
+The above could be converted to a data structure of the form `List<String>`, or `Hash<String>`.
+If the latter, the hash keys are the Integers 1, 2, 3.
+The contained objects can be of any complexity, including more container objects, e.g. types like `Hash <ArrayList <Person>, String>`.
 Here is an example containing some nested containers:

 ```ODIN
 	term_definitions = <